OpenDevelopmentMekong/wpsparql/README.md

 wp-sparql
 =======

-# DISCLAIMER: WIP!!!!
-Not production ready yet!!!!!!

-A wordpress plugin for querying data from a SPARQL endpoint and present results on WP http://wordpress.org/.
+A wordpress plug-in for querying data from a SPARQL endpoint and present results on WP http://wordpress.org/.

 # Description

-wpsparql is a wordpress plugin that exposes a series of functionalities to bring content exposed by an sparql endpoint to Wordpress' UI.
+wpsparql is a wordpress plug-in that exposes a series of functionalities to bring content exposed by an sparql endpoint to Wordpress' UI.

 # What is sparql?